A healthy product – the basis of a small business

 A couple living on a 113-acre farm outside the town of Bangalow (est. pop.
 2,500) in the Northern Rivers of NSW, Australia, has combined their preference for healthy living in a rural environment, and their particular business skills, to import a range of natural vegetarian products.

 “We wanted to build up a business we felt good about, while living in a way that suits our philosophy of life”, said Christopher Sanderson.
-Chris, with his partner, Christobel Munson, run Marigold Health Foods Australia, from their home located on a rural intentional community in the idyllic sub-tropics of the Byron Bay hinterland.
+Chris, with his partner, Christobel Munson, run Marigold Health Foods Australia, from their home located on a rural intentional community they founded in the idyllic sub-tropics of the Byron Bay hinterland.

-Today’s technology allows them to keep the company small and the costs down.
 The couple operates their business internationally from their rural home.
 Christopher has decades of managerial and technical skills from his time running international computer companies, while Christobel is the team’s experienced wordsmith – both skill-sets ideal to operate a small home business.

 “Since recovering from cancer over 30 years ago”, Christopher explains, “I’ve had to be pretty conscious about the food I eat.
 So when we came across Marigold Swiss Vegetable Bouillon living overseas in the early 1990s, it really appealed to us – both as a healthy food product, and the foundation for a small, sustainable business.”